Go for gold

 Oil: Higher prices on supply disappointments

 Consensus expects the oil market to be oversupplied next year.
 But we think that current low prices could lead to lower supply growth than expected in the US.
-Also, OPEC+ is likely to be cautious about increasing supply if the market cannot handle it, and renewed sanctions on Iran and Venezuela could affect supply.
+OPEC+ remains cautious about increasing supply if the market cannot handle it and has therefore extended voluntary output cuts until April.
+Renewed sanctions on Iran and Venezuela could also affect supply.

 Meanwhile, solid economic growth, global interest rate cuts, and fiscal stimulus measures should moderately increase oil demand.
 With financial positioning in oil currently low, we expect moderately higher crude oil prices in 2025 and favor yield-generating strategies that take on the risk that the oil price will not fall below a certain level.